Unboxed-Software/solana-course/content/program-architecture.md

 So general rule of thumb - anytime you think your program has the potential to change, add in some `for_future_use` bytes.
 The trade off, your end user will have to pay more.

-### Data Optimization
+### Concept: Data Optimization

-**program -** `programs/architecture/src/concepts/concept_data_optimization.rs`
+**program -** `programs/architecture/src/concepts/data_optimization.rs`

-**test -** `cd tests/conceptDataOptimization.ts`
+**test -** `cd tests/dataOptimization.ts`

-The general theme here is pick the right data struct for the job.
-More specifically, don’t waste bits if you don’t have to.

-For example, if you have variable for what month it is, don’t use a `u64` there only ever be 12 months, use a `u8`.
-Better yet use a `u8` Enum and label the months.
+The idea here is to be aware of wasted bits.
+For example, if you have a field that represents the month of the year, don’t use a `u64`.
+There will only ever be 12 months.
+Use a `u8`.
+Better yet, use a `u8` Enum and label the months.

-That may seem obvious, but there is another consideration, flags - a variable can mean many different things depending on each bit.
-Take for example this game state where the character may have several status effects.
+To get even more aggressive on bit savings, be careful with booleans.
+Look at the below struct composed of eight boolean flags.
+While a boolean *can* be represented as a single bit, borsh deserialization will allocate an entire byte to each of these fields. that means that eight booleans winds up being eight bytes instead of eight bits, an eight times increase in size.

 ```rust
 #[account]